Preakness Stakes History

 The Triple Crown

 The first winner of the Triple Crown was Sir Barton in 1919 largely because the series itself wasn’t an organized event until 1913.
-The most recent are Affirmed (1978) and American Pharoah (2015).
+The most recent are American Pharoah (2015) and Justify (2018).

 Preakness Stakes Winners & Records

-The winningest jockey in Preakness Stakes history is Eddie Arcaro who also holds the records at the Kentucky Derby and Belmont Stakes as well.
-Gary Stevens, Victor Espinoza and Kent Desormeaux all have the most wins amongst active jockeys with three apiece.
+The winningest jockey in Preakness Stakes history is Eddie Arcaro who also co-owns the records at the Kentucky Derby and Belmont Stakes as well (shared with Bill Hartack and Jim McLaughlin, respectively).

-Five fillies have also claimed victory at the Preakness Stakes.
+Six fillies have also claimed victory at the Preakness Stakes.
 Four horses did so in the first quarter of the 20th century: Flocarline (1903), Whimsical (1906), Rhine Maiden (1915) and Nellie Morse (1924).
-The feat would not be recreated for another 85 years until Rachel Alexandra did so at the 2009 Preakness Stakes.
+The feat would not be recreated for another 85 years until Rachel Alexandra did so at the 2009 Preakness Stakes, and finally Swiss Skydiver again in 2020.

 The speed record for the Preakness Stakes is held by Secretariat, who ran an astonishing 1:53.00 in 1973.
 This was highly contested at the time due to contradicting clockers and video evidence, who compared him to Canonero II’s time of 1:54.00 set in 1971.
 Secretariat was not awarded the official record for the fastest Preakness Stakes time until 2012.
 The legendary champion and Triple Crown winner now holds the speed record in the Kentucky Derby, Preakness Stakes and Belmont Stakes.